What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

-Do you need to find ways to get more done so you can spend more time doing the things you love, all while managing a thriving business?
-That’s a struggle most small business owners face.
-As a solopreneur, time is one of your most valuable assets.
+As an online business owner, time is one of your most valuable assets.
 To be successful, you need to avoid the time traps that destroy your productivity.

 Stay out of the black hole of administrative work

-The best strategy is to move these non-income-producing tasks off your plate and onto someone else’s.
-But if that isn’t possible, then you can at least make them easier and faster to do.
+The best strategy is to delegate these non-income-producing tasks to someone else.
+But you may also make them more simple and quick to complete if delegation isn’t an option.
 Especially if they are business tasks that you don’t like.

 Be specific and complete.
-If you participate in Facebook groups from 9:15 to 9:45, put that in your log.
+Log everything, from the most menial task to the highest priority work.
+For example, if you participate in Facebook groups from 9:15 to 9:45, put that in your log.
 If you have a coaching call from 11:30-1:00, write it down.
-When you log every activity, you’ll get a true picture of your day.
+You’ll get a true picture of your day when you log every activity.

 Bonus video tutorial: How to Use Toggl to Track Your Time for Free